tksf/Inside-Data-Engineer/README.md

-Blackjack game fo Insight Data Engineer coding challenge
+Blackjack game for Insight Data Engineer coding challenge
 ==============

 The Game